 How does water intake affect my metabolism?

-Water helps your body burn calories better.
-It also controls hunger, helping you use energy well and reach your fitness goals.
+Water helps your body burn calories more efficiently.
+It also controls hunger, helping you use energy efficiently and reach your fitness goals.

 What role does hydration play in muscle recovery?